This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Mind and Body Techniques.
 Mind and body techniques include massage, acupuncture, hypnotherapy, guided meditation, guided imagery, yoga, breathing exercises, and more.

 - Aqua Therapy.
-Aqua therapy (also known as aquatic or water therapy) promotes physical function and control, improved muscle tone, confidence, and independence.
+Aqua therapy (also known as aquatic or water therapy) promotes physical function and control and improves muscle tone, confidence, and independence.

 Therapies